An eye exam may be the last thing on your mind in the rush to get your children ready to go back to school.

 Set Your Child Up For Success

 80 percent of learning at school is visual.
-Make your child’s eyesight a priority this school year and come in to see us.
+Make your child’s eyesight a priority this school year and come in to see us for your back to school eye exams.
 We want what’s best for you and your family, and that means ensuring lifelong vision health!